 - Will the meetings be informal meetings or formal meetings with minutes on decisions?

 - What are the mutual expectations regarding preparation, input, outcome and follow up?

 - Are there any dates not suitable for supervision?

-- Are there any periods where the supervisor or students are unavailable due to conferences, holiday or other?
+- Are there any periods where you or your supervisor are unavailable due to conferences, holiday or other?

-- How will the supervisor give feedback (face-to-face or email)?
+- How will your supervisor give feedback (face-to-face or email)?

-- To which extent do the students need feedback on the progress and quality of the work?
+- To which extent do you need feedback on the progress and quality of the work?